 - the significance and scale of the harm

-- the urgency to address the breach (such as whether the breach is within 6 months of statutory immunity)
+- the urgency to address the breach (for example whether the breach is within 6 months of statutory immunity)

 - whether the breach is stable or worsening